There are growing concerns among U.S. homebuyers about the overall health of the housing market – and for good reason.

 Today’s market is very, VERY different.
 Here are three of the main reasons why:

 1. A lack of supply

-There’s one obvious reason home prices won’t crash: the supply of homes dramatically trails the demand.
+There is one obvious reason why home prices won’t crash: the supply of homes dramatically trails the demand.

 The inventory of existing homes for sale reached record lows in early 2022.
 While the squeeze has eased somewhat, the National Association of Realtors reported just a 2.2-month supply of homes for sale in April 2022.
 That’s way below the six months of supply that economists say signals a balanced market – one that favors neither buyers nor sellers.